• Skip to primary navigation

 Keep in mind that not every child will experience all of these symptoms.

-Physicians usually treat epilepsy with medication.[3]
+Physicians often treat epilepsy with medication.[3]
 The type of medicine prescribed is based on the particular seizure type experienced by the child.
-However, since each child is different, finding the correct medication and the right dosage can be an arduous process.
+However, since each child is different, finding the correct medication and dosage can be arduous.

 Most epilepsy medications have significant side effects, especially when first used, including dizziness, weight gain, fatigue, nausea, skin rashes, and more, depending on the medication.
 Doctors usually prescribe the first medication at a low dosage to see how effective it is and how many side effects the child will experience.

 Over half of the people who begin medication find success with this treatment method.
 With continued use, they may even eventually become seizure-free.
-There are some for whom the medication works well to control the seizures, but they will have to continue on medicine for life in order to remain seizure-free.
+There are some for whom the medication works well to control the seizures, but they will have to continue on the medication for life to remain seizure-free.

 If medications fail to work, physicians may recommend a treatment called vagus nerve stimulation.
 This involves the placement of a small device into the patient’s chest.
 This device sends low levels of electrical energy to stimulate the vagus nerve, which may reduce seizure activity between 20% and 40%.